 "Good morning, Mokuba."

-"I'm just heading out, so make yourself at home!"
+"I'm heading out, so make yourself at home!"

-In the dining room, Seto was drinking coffee.
+When Atem entered the dining room, Seto was drinking coffee.

-"Did you sleep?"
+"Did you sleep."

 "Mostly."